 The results were evaluated six months post-transplant.
-It was found that the duration of the surgical procedures was from 10 to 13 hours for harvesting of the uterus, and from 4 to 6 hours for its implantation.
+It was found that the duration of the surgical procedures was from 10 to 13 hours for the harvesting of the uterus, and from 4 to 6 hours for its implantation.
 No immediate negative side effects were detected in any of the cases.

 After 6 months, seven uteri remained viable, with regular menstruation.
 However, mild rejection symptoms occurred in four cases.
 The two cases in which the transplant failed were due to bilateral thrombosis of the uterine artery and persistent intrauterine infections (Fertil Sterility 2014; 101: 1228-1236).

 As we can see, there is both light and dark in these results, which merit not only a clinical commentary, but an ethical one.
 To that end, we will follow on from the comments made by Farrell and Falcone of the Cleveland Clinic, Cleveland, Ohio (USA) (Fertil Sterility 2014; 101:1244-1245).
 These authors state that, as with any other type of transplant, the decision to perform it should be taken after weighing the risks and benefits.
 However, in the case of uterine transplantation, other aspects must also be considered.

 They continue by saying that a technical evaluation of the surgical procedure itself is not enough, as performing these types of transplants raises many other topics for discussion.
 Any analysis should include not only the risks and benefits for the donor and recipient but also for any child that might be born.